 - Press to move through the three maintenance screens. - Press to clear the maintenance total that is highlighted.
-A confirmation screen appears.
-Use to highlight and press to the ✓ to clear the batch totals.
+A verification screen appears.
+Use to highlight and press ← on the ✓ to clear the batch totals.
 No other button press will clear the totals.
-Press on the ✗ to return to the active Maintenance Screen without clearing.
+Press ← on the X to return to the active Maintenance Screen without clearing.